splresearch/pocdart_documentation/scrum/policies.md

 : A team member assigned to a Trello card.
 They are responsible to promoting their card during planning and for facilitating it through the Sprint process.

 Story Point
-: An arbitray amount of work that the Owner and major contributors think a card will take to complete.
+: An arbitrary amount of work that the Owner and major contributors think a card will take to complete.